 - Zest the lemons.

-- Drain the milk from the chilled coconut and set aside.
-Beat the coconut cream until it's the consistency of whipped cream.
+- Beat or process the coconut until it's the consistency of whipped cream. (see notes for tips)

-Till next time, have fun and ice cream. 🙂 ~Gin
+Have fun this summer, and ice cream. 🙂 ~Gin

 [post updated 06/2018]